TaraRhoseyn/kicks_ecomm_store/README.md

 - **Fix**: My original method of trying to sort the brands object by alphabet, then render according to first letter was using a custom template tag (|firstchar) and the zip() method on a python alphabet string and django object.
 See this image to see how this looked.
 The dual iteration loop didn't work as intended.
 I could render either the brand name or the alphabet string, not use them in logic to render brands organised by the string itself.
 I changed this methodology and used the regroup template tag to regroup the brands query set instead which worked successfully.
 - **Bug 9: Stripe payment not going through**
 - **Fix**: Stripe payments were not being received as Successful despite the checkout form submitting correctly.
 This was due to the code throwing a TypeError because I was inadvertently trying to add a float with a decimal when calculating the grand total to be submitted to Stripe.
 I wrapped the instance of my DELIVERY_COST variable in update_total function with a Decimal method to convert the type.
 This allowed the sum to be calculated correctly and payment to be submitted.
-- **Bug 10: On mobile view all pages had a blank bar of white space to the right of the screen that would trigger a horizontal scrollbar.**
+- **Bug 10: On mobile view all pages had a blank bar of white space to the right of the screen that would trigger a horizontal scrollbar**
 - **Fix**: I discovered this is a common bug with Bootstrap rows.
 To fix this I set a CSS rule for the root element that the 'overflow-x' be 'hidden'.
+- **Bug 11: Failed migrations on brand model caused Django project to fail completely**
+- **Fix**: When trying to migrate over the brand model from the products app to the brand app, I accidentally caused the whole project to fail on the server.
+The steps I took to fix the issue: (a) Reversed to a few commits previously (b) faked all previous migrations (c) reloaded all the data from the fixtures (d) make new migrations (e) opened a new branch to test migration attempt one step at a time.
+I believe I caused the bug by accidentally rewriting over an old migration which created a conflict within Django.

 ## Deployment